leucos/ansible-tuto/step-00/README.md

 If something goes wrong, refer to Vagrant's [Getting Started Guide](http://docs.vagrantup.com/v2/getting-started/index.html).

-# Adding your SSH keys on the virtual machines
+# SSH keys on the virtual machines

-To follow this tutorial, you'll need to have your keys in VMs root's `authorized_keys`.
-While this is not absolutely necessary (Ansible can use sudo, password authentication, etc...), it will make things way easier.

-Ansible is perfect for this and we will use it for the job.
-However I won't explain what's happening for now.
-Just trust me.

-    ansible-playbook -i step-00/hosts step-00/setup.yml --ask-pass --sudo

-When asked for password, enter _vagrant_.

-To polish things up, it's better to have an ssh-agent running, and add your keys to it (`ssh-add`).
+Vagrant installs an key for SSH automatically.
+To use this key during the tutorial add it to your ssh-agent:

+    ssh-add ~/.vagrant.d/insecure_private_key
+Identity added: .../.vagrant.d/insecure_private_key (.../.vagrant.d/insecure_private_key)

 Now head to the first step in `./step-01` (or click [here](https://github.com/leucos/ansible-tuto/tree/master/step-01)).